fronzbot/fronzbot.github.io/_posts/2017-09-22-diy-heart-rate-monitor-using-your-smartphone.md

 # Read in Video

-Step 1 is easy, we just need to read in the video.
+Step 1 is also pretty easy, we just need to read in the video.
 This will use the aforementioned `ffmpeg` library to read through the video and store the red, green, and blue pixel data for every pixel in every frame.
 Depending on the length of the video, this step can take a while to complete.
 In my case, I had a 30s video recorded at 1920x1080 at 30 FPS which results in an uncompressed 5.6 GB of data (orders of magnitude smaller with mpeg compression, but you get my point: be patient).

 ```python
 import numpy as np